PVHewson/snips/README.md

 # snips

 ## Usage Instructions

+### Option 1: Install as an Unpacked Extension (Recommended)

+1. **Download the `extension` folder from this repository.**
+   - You can either clone the repository or download the `extension` folder as a ZIP file and extract it.

+2. **Add the extension to your browser.**
+   - Open your web browser and navigate to the extensions page (for Chrome-based browsers, go to `chrome://extensions/`).
+   - Enable "Developer mode" (usually found at the top right).
+   - Click "Load unpacked" and select the downloaded/extracted `extension` folder.
+   - The extension should now appear in your extensions list.

+3. **Use the Extension in Microsoft Dynamics 365**
+   - Make sure the extension is enabled.
+   - While using any Microsoft Dynamics 365 application, the extension will provide access to the snippet menu, allowing you to easily select and run snippets within the CRM context.

+### Option 2: Add as a Local DevTools Snippet

 1. **Add the snip-runner.js file as a new snippet in your browser DevTools.**
    - Open your web browser and go to DevTools (`F12` or `Ctrl+Shift+I`).